candemas97/MLOps/project_2/README.md

 |  logs   |  `mkdir -p ./logs`   |
 | plugins | `mkdir -p ./plugins` |

-6. If you are working on UNIX, it is necessary to set the following variable for execution.
+6. It is necessary to set the following variable for execution.

 ```
 echo -e "AIRFLOW_UID=$(id -u)" > .env